 This story was submitted on our Why Do You Love RVing Page

-late one night we stopped at a dark roadside pull-out.
-We awoke in the morning to find a huge field of wildflowers with a small brook just outside our doorstep.
-Then there was the time the trailer jack-knifed and Dad buried the fin of our '58 Ford Fairlane into the front wall of the trailer.
+late one night, we stopped at a dark roadside pull-out.
+We woke up in the morning to find a huge field of wildflowers with a small brook just outside our doorstep.
+Then there was the time the trailer jack-knifed, and Dad buried the fin of our '58 Ford Fairlane into the front wall of the trailer.
 All great memories.

-I saw that they asked a variety of college students, "What was most responsible for your 'turning out right'?"
-The number 1 answer, by far, was "camping with my family".
-Sounded very familiar to my brief camping adventures as a child.
+I saw that they asked a variety of college students, "What was most responsible for your 'turning outright?"
+The number 1 answer, by far, was "camping with my family."
+Sounded very familiar to my brief camping adventures

-Well, within 6 months we had purchased an older Class C and we were off for a couple of weeks with our kids, an 8 year old daughter and a 6 year old son.
+Well, within 6 months, we had purchased an older Class C, and we were off for a couple of weeks with our kids, an 8-year-old daughter, and a 6-year-old son.
 Oh yes, the dog and cat came too.
-Courtesy of our kid's year round school schedule we had a couple of weeks every Spring, 3-4 weeks in the Summer and another week or two in October.
+Courtesy of our kid's year-round school schedule, we had a couple of weeks every Spring, 3-4 weeks in the Summer, and another week or two in October.

 new Class A. Nothing fancy but comfortable enough for our clan.
-Over the next 6-7 year we crossed the country twice, stayed in numerous national parks
+Over the next 6-7 years, we crossed the country twice, stayed in numerous national parks

-thousands of miles from home.
-The kids got to participate in navigating.
-Any member of the family could declare a "golf emergency" and we would pull over and play 9 holes on whatever cheap municipal course we were passing.
+.
+Any family member could declare a "golf emergency," and we would pull over and play 9 holes on whatever cheap municipal course we were passing.

 We met other families on the road and socialized with them.
-Our kids body surfed on the Maine shore, caught trout in Yellowstone Lake, visited a variety of museums (esp. on rainy days), watched fireworks in the Kingdome after a Mariner's baseball game and built driftwood "forts" on the beach in Oregon.
+Our kids body surfed on the Maine shore, caught trout in Yellowstone Lake, visited a variety of museums (esp. on rainy days), watched fireworks in the Kingdome after a Mariner's baseball game, and built driftwood "forts" on the beach in Oregon.

-When the kids reached high school and had summer jobs, school sports, and boy/girlfriends, they were less interested in the RV and we sold our coach.
+When the kids reached high school and had summer jobs, school sports, and boy/girlfriends, they were less interested in the RV, and we sold our coach.

-Now my wife and I are shopping for an RV, and plan on spending 3-4 months per year on the road with our canine kids.
+Now my wife and I are shopping for an RV and plan on spending 3-4 months per year on the road with our canine kids.
 I get excited just thinking about getting behind the wheel and heading off once again.Tell us why you love RVing